MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

   return(maf)
 })

-# Filter SNPs with MAF < 0.05
+# Filter out SNPs with MAF < 0.05
 filtered_genotype_data <- genotype_data[, maf_data >= 0.05]
 ```

-This code filters out SNPs with a MAF lower than 0.05, ensuring only those with a sufficient allele frequency are retained for further analysis.
+This code filters out SNPs with a MAF lower than 0.05, ensuring only those with a sufficient minor allele frequency are retained for further analysis.

 #### 5.3.
 Generating Covariates